Don’t paint your rifle

 What are the main benefits of painting a rifle?

-Painting a rifle offers two primary benefits: it provides an extra layer of protection against rust and allows for custom camouflage tailored to your specific environment, enhancing concealment.
+Painting a rifle offers two primary benefits: enhanced camouflage tailored to your environment and an added layer of protection against rust and corrosion, helping to maintain the firearm's condition over time.

 Is painting a rifle a permanent modification?